tulayang/asynccluster/README.md

 * sendHandle()     - Send a client descriptor via a pipe.
 * recvState()      - Recv a state of a client descriptor via a pipe.
 * recvSetting()    - Recv a `PassSetting` via a pipe.
-* running()        - The worker processes are still running ?
+* running()        - The worker process is still running ?

 ## Cluster